-Protection against the B.1.351 variant conferred by the mRNA-1273 vaccine remains to be determined.
-Our findings underscore the importance of continued viral surveillance and evaluation of vaccine efficacy against new viral variants and may help to facilitate the establishment of correlates of protection in both nonhuman primates and humans.
+cine against the P.1, B.1.427/B.1.429, and B.1.351 variants remains to be determined.
+Our findings underscore the importance of continued viral surveillance and evaluation of vaccine efficacy against new variants and may help to facilitate the establishment of correlates of protection in both nonhuman primates and humans.